membrane/api-gateway/distribution/examples/websocket-stomp/README.md

 can connect ActiveMQ with our browser (utilizing a STOMP JavaScript library).

 WebSocket is another protocol which allows full-duplex communication with a single TCP connection.
-One can "upgrade" a HTTP connection by sending a header specific HTTP header.
+One can "upgrade" an HTTP connection by sending a header specific HTTP header.
 More on this is covered at the end of this guide, after the Running instructions.